ATBLightning/PyGameAsTheCalculator/README.md

 PyGame-based Basic Calculator

-This code use for my learning PyGame Calculator with Python.
+This code use for my learning PyGame-Calculator with Python.
 It maybe has some issues.

 By Tummanoon Kitcharas-anan : 6001012630047